 1. Build Your Base First

 How do you prepare for an intense physical test—one that your professional livelihood depends on passing?
-Your first impulse may be to say, "By practicing the test."
+Your first impulse may be to say, "By practicing."
 And sure, that's part of it.
-But so is building up the fundamental skills and strengths that will help each and every one of those practice tests be more effective.
+But so is building up the fundamental skills and strengths that will help every one of those practice tests be more effective.

 That's why the Combat Fit program consists of two four-week phases: